paul-caron/luaCurling/README.md

 # Lua_curling
 A lua binding of my C++ curling library.
-Enables a user to make some HTTP requests on the command line, inside a REPL.
+Enables a user to make some HTTP requests on the command line, inside a REPL. (would also be nice to add command line argument filename to preload (eg. ./lua_curling configs.lua) before lauching the REPL: TODO)

 ```lua